PostHog/posthog.com/contents/apps/event-sequence-timer/docs.md

 ## What are the requirements for this app?

-The Currency Normalizer requires either PostHog Cloud, or a self-hosted PostHog instance running [version 1.30.0](https://posthog.com/blog/the-posthog-array-1-30-0) or later.
+The Event Sequence Timer requires either PostHog Cloud, or a self-hosted PostHog instance running [version 1.30.0](https://posthog.com/blog/the-posthog-array-1-30-0) or later.

 Not running 1.30.0?
 Find out [how to update your self-hosted PostHog deployment](https://posthog.com/docs/self-host/configure/upgrading-posthog)!

 ## How do I install the Event Sequence Timer app?

-1. Visit the "Apps" page in your instance of PostHog.
+1. Visit the 'Apps' page in your instance of PostHog.
 2. Search for 'Event Sequence Timer' and select the app, press Install.
 3. Follow the on-screen steps to configure the app.